The K-State Track & Field and Cross Country teams recognize their partnership with the 299th Brigade Support Battalion.

 The success Rovelto has cultivated at Kansas State has propelled him onto the international coaching stage with the United States Track and Field Association nine times.

 An internationally recognized authority in combined events who helped write and teach the curriculum for the U.S. combined events coaching education program, Rovelto is a Level II combined event instructor, and is one of two coaches in the U.S. to coach multiple combined event athletes to over 8,000 points in the decathlon and 6,000 points in the heptathlon.

 Before this year, Rovelto's last Team USA assignment was in 2011 as the head men's coach at the Pan-America Games in Guadalajara, Mexico.
 In 2010, he was on the staff for America's Team at the IAAF Continental Cup held in Split, Croatia.
-He also served as the men's assistant coach for the 2007 World Track & Field Championships in Osaka, Japan.
+He also served as the men's assistant coach for the 2007 World Track a Field Championships in Osaka, Japan.

 Under Rovelto's tutelage, combined-events athletes have earned 25 All-American certificates and won 18 conference titles.
 Rovelto has coached four decathletes to a combined 33 individual performances totaling 8,000 points or better and six heptathletes who have recorded scoring performances of 6,000 points or better, 46 times.
 Among this group of multis are several internationally known athletes, including former Wildcat Austra Skujyte, who claimed the 2001 and 2002 NCAA heptathlon championships and set a collegiate record in the pentathlon while at K-State.